 What exactly is the scene trying to accomplish?
 What plot points, clues, information, and reveals need to be defined at this particular point in your story?

-Upon diving into any scene, readers should quickly grasp what’s at stake, the character’s wants, why it matters, and the potential consequences.
+In a scene, readers should quickly grasp what’s at stake, the character’s wants, why they matter, and their potential consequences.

 Motivation (Why is it vital to the story?)